Hendryboyz/aws/database/NoSQL/DynamoDB.md

 * Only allow to change between on-demand and provisioned **once per day**
 * Bills a per-request charge.
 * Balance cost and performance
+* **Pay more per request** than with provisioned capacity
+  * only suitable for new launching application that users have no idea about the required capacities

 #### Autoscaling